 Configuration Options #3 and #3a

 These options resemble options #2 and #2a, except that the cloud infrastructure and applications run on a privatized cloud server.
 Businesses sometimes opt for private cloud infrastructure to preserve confidentiality while minimizing local IT staffing resources, and limiting investment in purchased software.
 They use cloud-hosted services to achieve these objectives.

 Configuration Option #4

 This option includes all of the variants considered, including NOC, public and privately hosted infrastructure, and public and private applications.

 Configuration Options #5 and #6

 Note: Some cloud service providers use the term ‘Private Cloud’ in the context of managed cloud-like service in which the cloud service provider maintains the infrastructure behind the client’s firewall.
 This usage of the term ‘cloud’ conflicts with the definition of cloud computing which includes internet connectivity to offsite hosted data centers and/or hosted applications.

 The table of configuration options provides numerous variants.
 This list is not inclusive of every possible option.
-Selection of the best option for your company may seem a daunting task but can be manageable if you enlist the services of a professional IT company.
+The selection of the best option for your company may seem a daunting task but can be manageable if you enlist the services of a professional IT company.
 We hope this article will provide you with some basic discussion topics to raise with an IT MSP as you seek the best solution for your business.